 This year my oldest is getting a box of crayons ornament to commemorate her first year of kindergarten.
 And the little one is getting a baby doll ornament because she looooves baby dolls.
 If I could find a diaper ornament, I’d probably get it, because her favorite thing is to change her baby’s diaper.
 It’s so cute!

-One things I did differently this year, is that I tried to add some pretty things to the tree, like the wooden skis and the plaid ribbon.
+One thing I did differently this year, is that I tried to add some pretty things to the tree, like the wooden skis and the plaid ribbon.
 I’ve always just added the ornaments and never thought about doing ribbon too.
 Duh!
-Just because it has personal ornaments on it, doesn’t mean it can’t look it came out of a Pottery Barn catalog.
+Just because it has personal ornaments on it, doesn’t mean it can’t look like it came out of a Pottery Barn catalog.
 Ha!

 Shop This Look